Moeaki Fotuaika: 2024

 Fotuaika was named on the bench for Queensland for games one and two in the 2024 State of Origin series.
 In game three, he was starting prop.

 He played 20 games for the Gold Coast throughout the 2024 NRL season as the club finished 14th on the table.

 2025

 Fotuaika played 22 games for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th on the table.

+2026

+During Magic Round of the 2026 NRL season, Fotuaika equalled the Gold Coast's all-time game record of retired player Mark Minichiello, a record that stood for 12 years, Fotuaika was named for the Gold Coast round 12 match against Manly to surpass the record.

+He played over 20 matches for the Gold Coast in the 2026 NRL season as the club finished 16th on the table.